vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

-It is possible to implement a sidecar deployment via implementing an operator to automatically inject Vector `Container` into `Pod`s (via admission controller), but that doesn't make a lot of sense for us to work on, since [`DaemonSet`][daemonset] works for most of use cases already.
+It is possible to implement a sidecar deployment via implementing an operator to automatically inject Vector `Container` into `Pod`s (via admission controller), but that doesn't make a lot of sense for us to work on, since [`DaemonSet`][daemonset] works for most of the use cases already.

 ### Deployment configuration

-It is important that provide a well-thought deployment configuration for Vector as part of our Kubernetes integration.
-We want to ensure good user experience, and it includes installation, configuration and upgrading.
+It is important that provide a well-thought deployment configuration for the Vector as part of our Kubernetes integration.
+We want to ensure good user experience, and it includes installation, configuration, and upgrading.

 We have to make sure that Vector, being itself an app, runs well in Kubernetes, and sanely makes use of all the control and monitoring interfaces that